Guide to Levels

 We will always do our best to solve any problems as quickly as possible.
 If you are still not happy, please speak to the Managing Director or Executive Director.

 In a situation where the problem is not resolved, please put your complaint in writing to Mr Paul Gallina.
-You can also contact English UK, 219 St John Street, London, EC1V 4LY if your complaint cannot be resolved by the school.
+You can also contact English UK, 47 Brunswick Court, Tanner Street, London, SE1 3LH if your complaint cannot be resolved by the school.

 We ask that students are dressed suitably for a learning environment.
 We also ask that students think about the international environment in school.
 Clothes which show large amounts of body e.g. number 6 below may be perfectly acceptable in some countries but will make students from other countries feel very uncomfortable.

 * Dress code for Minors (students under 18 years old)